AR facilities - comparing bank and non-bank lenders

 The CFO of the gaming company is looking to reinvest as quickly as possible into this established UA investment formula to maximize the return from the user acquisition opportunity.

-Scenario 1 - has to wait until day 30 before accessing the AR via bank facility with manual verification
+Scenario 1 - he has to wait until day 30 before accessing the AR via bank facility with manual verification

-Scenario 2 - can draw against AR every 7 days from a non-bank lender like Pollen VC with automated verification
+Scenario 2 - he can draw against AR every 7 days from a non-bank lender like Pollen VC with automated verification

 Founders and CFOs considering AR financing for their mobile app/gaming company should apprise themselves of all the options and model the outcomes to find out what is the best fit for their business.
-Financing options should always be compared on a like for like basis to ensure 100% transparency.
+Financing options should always be compared on a like-for-like basis to ensure 100% transparency.